Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Other models

 \subsection{Model 3: IncNet}

 The IncNet architecture is based on the `inception module' \citep{szegedy15} that applies convolutions of different size on the images in parallel, to extract features on different scales simultaneously and then combines them.
 The images are passed through two convolutional layers, alternated with max-pooling layers.
 After this, they go through seven inception modules.
-The fifth of them is connected to a classifier whose score is combined with the score of the final classifier (i.e., that at the end of the seven inception modules) to guide the weights update (refer to \citealt{2szegedy14} for a more detailed discussion).
+The fifth of them is connected to a classifier whose score is combined with the score of the final classifier (i.e. that at the end of the seven inception modules) to guide the weights update (refer to \citealt{2szegedy14} for a more detailed discussion).
 The output of the classifiers are weighted differently: 0.3 for the intermediate one; and 1.0 for the final one.
 This baseline architecture, presented in \citet{leuzzi24}, was further modified for the Q1 lens finding challenge to account for the input image sizes of $100\times 100$ pixels compared to the original $200\times 200$ image sizes it was optimised for, requiring a reduction in the number of filters per layer, while keeping the same number of layers.

-For network training, a combination of S1 and S2 was used for the positive class.
+For network training, a combination of S1 and S2 {was} used for the positive class.
 In the case of S2, the images were augmented by applying either a random rotation or flip to every image.
 For the negative class, a combination of random galaxies matching S2 and labelled DESI non-lenses were used, with the total number of training images being approximately $\num{40000}$.
 For validating the network, a combination of known grade A and B lenses were used, in addition to a non-overlapping set of negatives from the training data.
 The images used were the \IE-only images with the $\arcsinh$ scaling.
-During training, an ADAM optimiser was used with an initial learning rate of $10^{-4}$ and binary cross-entropy as the loss function.
-The model was trained for 100 epochs, and although early-stopping was enabled in the training loop to prevent overfitting, it was not needed.
+During training, an ADAM optimiser was used with an initial learning rate of $10^{-4}$, the \texttt{ReduceLROnPlateau} method was implemented to reduce the learning rate in case of overfitting, and binary cross-entropy was used as the loss function.
+The model was trained for 100 epochs, and although early stopping was enabled in the training loop to prevent overfitting, it was not needed.